The cost of prescription drugs can be very high. Here are some ways you may be able to lower the cost:

 Let your doctor know that you are having trouble paying for your prescriptions.
 Ask if they have free samples of any of your drugs.
 Prescription drug companies often send free samples to doctors. - Ask your doctor if there is a generic drug that will work for you.

 Sometimes the generic form of a drug will cost less than the brand name.
-Stores like Hannaford, Walmart, Shaw’s, Walgreens, Rite Aid, Price Chopper and Costco often carry generic drugs at their pharmacies. - Ask a health clinic if they offer financial assistance for prescriptions.
+Stores like Hannaford, Walmart, Shaw’s, Walgreens, Rite Aid, Price Chopper and Costco often carry generic drugs at their pharmacies. - Ask a health clinic if they offer financial help for prescriptions.

 General Assistance can help low-income people in emergency situations.
 If you need prescription drugs but cannot pay for them, you can go to your local Department for Children and Families (DCF) Economic Services Division (ESD) office to apply.
 If you are found eligible, they will pay for your drugs.
-For a list of DCF-ESD office locations, go to their website. - Look for a discount program through the drug company.
+Follow this link for a list of DCF-ESD office locations. - Order your prescriptions from a mail order pharmacy.

 If you know you will continue taking a medicine for a long time, it’s usually cheaper to order a big supply from a mail order pharmacy.
 Ask your insurance company if they have a mail order pharmacy option. - Apply for a Vermont Rx Card.

-Prescription Resource |
+Prescription Help |

 Phone |